 When you wake up in the morning, ask yourself “How do I want to feel at the end of today, and what do I need to do (or not do) to make that a reality?”.
 As you go throughout the day, set an alarm on your calendar every 3 hours to check in with your intention.
 How are you feeling?
 Are you aligning with your intention for the day?
 If not, how can you shift your thought process or tasks to ensure you’ll reach that intention for the day?

 Take Time to Breathe

 Scheduling time on your calendar to close your eyes and breathe deeply for 1-2 minutes has powerful effects on the mind and body.
-When you breathe deeply, you activate the parasympathetic nervous system that kicks your body into it’s relaxation and rejuvenation state.
-This allows your nervous system to calm down from all the stress that’s thrown at us constantly, and help restore focus and energy throughout the day.
+When you breathe deeply, you activate the parasympathetic nervous system that kicks your body into its relaxation and rejuvenation state.
+This allows your nervous system to calm down from all the stress that’s thrown at us constantly.
+And helps restore focus and energy throughout the day.